TritonDataCenter/rfd/rfd/0104/README.md

 **The "master" branch of a repository should be FCS (first customer ship) quality all the time.**  That means the code is style-clean, lint-clean, passes all automated tests, and generally works.
-Any testing required for a change must be completed before it's integrated into master.
+Any testing required for a change **must** be completed before it's integrated into master.
 Later sections of this guide discuss these pieces in more detail.

 In general, use the "master" branch for all development.
 This does not mean you can't use your own branches for personal development, but try to keep these branches sync'd up with master.
 If it becomes necessary to share these dev branches, consider instead integrating whatever pieces you can into "master" to minimize divergence.

-The goal is to avoid the [quality death spiral (QDS)](http://wiki.illumos.org/display/illumos/On+the+Quality+Death+Spiral) that results when people stop using the "master" branch for everyday development.
+**Rationale:** The goal is to avoid the [quality death spiral (QDS)](http://wiki.illumos.org/display/illumos/On+the+Quality+Death+Spiral) that results when people stop using the "master" branch for everyday development.